 Therefore, choosing the best from the numerous options out there can be an overwhelming task.

 To that end, this article is a guide taking you through all you need to know when choosing a payment gateway for eCommerce stores.

 To provide a smooth online shopping experience, you need to provide your customers with several online payment gateways to choose from.
-Debutify allows you to seamlessly plug different gateways into your online store.
-Download the top converting Debutify theme now for free!
+Debutify Theme allows you to seamlessly plug different gateways into your online store.

 What Is A Payment Gateway?

 A payment gateway is a middleman between your online store and the payment processor that receives your customer's payment.